2 Kilted Days in Killarney

 Day 1

-• 7:00 - 10:19 AM: 🚉 Depart from Dublin Heuston station (3 hr 19 min)
+7:00 - 10:19 AM: 🚉 Depart via train from Dublin Heuston (3 hr 19 min)

-• 10:20 - 10:30 AM: 🚗 Begin your Ring of Kerry tour with complimentary pick-up from Killarney station (10 min)
+10:20 - 10:30 AM: 🚗 Begin your Ring of Kerry tour with pick-up from Killarney station (10 min)

-• 11:05 - 11:40 AM: 🛖 Explore the Kerry Bog Village while sipping on Irish coffee from the Red Fox Inn (35 min)
+11:05 - 11:40 AM: 🛖 Explore the Kerry Bog Village while sipping on Irish coffee from Red Fox Inn (35 min)

-• 12:00 - 12:20 PM: 🚣♀️ Admire Dingle Bay from the Mountain Stage Viewpoint (20 min)
+12:00 - 12:20 PM: 🚣♀️ Admire Dingle Bay from the Mountain Stage Viewpoint (20 min)

-• 1:10 - 2:10 PM: 🍲 Eat lunch at the Vista Bar within Scarriff Inn (1 hr)
+1:10 - 2:10 PM: 🍲 Eat lunch at the Vista Bar within Scarriff Inn overlooking the ocean below (1 hr)

-• 2:25 PM - 2:45 PM: 🌊 Stop at the Cove viewpoint in Caherdaniel (20 min)
+2:25 PM - 2:45 PM: 🌊 Stop at the Cove viewpoint in Caherdaniel (20 min)

-• 3:10 PM - 3:30 PM: 🏘️ Stroll through the colorful town of Sneem (20 min)
+3:10 PM - 3:30 PM: 🏘️ Stroll through the colorful town of Sneem (20 min)

-• 4:05 - 4:25 PM: ⛰️ Look out over Ladies view in Killarney National Park (20 min)
+4:05 - 4:25 PM: ⛰️ Look out over Ladies view in Killarney National Park (20 min)

-• 4:25 - 4:50 PM: 🚐 Travel back to Killarney as your Ring of Kerry tour concludes (25 min)
+4:25 - 4:50 PM: 🚐 Travel back to Killarney as your Ring of Kerry tour concludes (25 min)

-• 4:50 - 5:00 PM: 🛌🏽 Check-in to the Fairview Hotel and get some much needed rest (10 min)
+4:50 - 5:00 PM: 🛌🏽 Check-in to the Fairview Hotel and get some much needed rest (10 min)

 Day 2

-• 8:30 - 9:30 AM: 🍞 Indulge in the complimentary Irish breakfast at the Fairview Hotel (1 hr)
+8:30 - 9:30 AM: 🍞 Indulge in the complimentary Irish breakfast at the Fairview Hotel (1 hr)

-• 9:30 - 10:05 AM: 🏰 Take a leisurely stroll to Ross Castle (40 min)
+9:30 - 10:10 AM: 🏰 Take a leisurely stroll to Ross Castle (40 min)

-• 11:00 AM - 12:00 PM: 🏝️ Explore Innisfallen Island (1 hr)
+11:00 AM - 12:00 PM: 🏝️ Explore the abbatial ruins of Innisfallen Island after taking a boat over (1 hr)

-• 12:00 - 12:30 PM: 🥾 Walk back to Killarney (30 min)
+12:00 - 12:30 PM: 🥾 Walk back the way you came to Killarney (30 min)

-• 12:30 PM - 2:30 PM: 🛍️ Shop around Main Street and High Street for souvenirs (2 hr)
+12:30 PM - 2:30 PM: 🛍️ Shop around Main Street and High Street for traditional Irish souvenirs (2 hr)

-• 2:30 - 3:30 PM: 🦪 Grab a late seafood lunch at Kitty O’Se’s (1 hr)
+2:30 - 3:30 PM: 🦪 Grab a late seafood lunch at Kitty O’Se’s (1 hr)

-• 3:41 - 7:06 PM: 🛤️ Train back to Dublin Heuston station from Killarney station (3 hr 25 min)
+3:41 - 7:06 PM: 🛤️ Train back to Dublin Heuston from Killarney station (3 hr 25 min)

 How to Get Around Killarney?

 A small town of ~15,000 residents situated on the shores of Lough Leane, Killarney unsurprisingly lacks the convenient public infrastructure you’d expect to find in a bustling metropolis.
-While a few bus routes service the interior of the town, the compact nature of the main streets means traversing the area on foot is the best way to go, which is only about 800 meters long from one end to the other.
+While a few bus routes service the interior of town, the compact nature of the main streets means traversing the area on foot is the best way to go, which is only about 800 meters long from one end to the other.

-To venture outside of Killarney, you’re best suited embarking on a coach tour of the Ring of Kerry — doing so is not only the safer option for tourists, but you’ll also be able to sit back and enjoy the stunning panoramic coastline while learning about the history of the region on this drive through rugged countryside.
+To venture outside Killarney, you’re best suited embarking on a coach tour of the Ring of Kerry — doing so is not only the safer option for tourists, but you’ll also be able to sit back and enjoy the stunning panoramic coastline while learning about the history of the region on this drive through rugged countryside.

-My best friend and I opted to tour County Kerry with the help of award-winning Killarney based tour operator, Wild Kerry Day Tours, known for their over 75 years of experience and knowledgeable and local drivers.
 Setting off in an anti-clockwise direction from Killarney at 10:30 AM, their most popular offering maps the banks of the River Laune to Killorglin and then heads south to Glenbeigh, Kells, and Cahersiveen.
 The tour continues to Waterville along the coast via Coomakista Pass, Derrynane, and then Sneem.
 From Sneem you’ll travel north up the mountain road to the breathtaking Molls Gap and return back to the Ross Road depot at approximately 5:00 PM after taking in Ladies’ View and Muckross.

 In addition to stopping at all points of interest, including the Kerry Bog Village and Dingle Bay, you’ll also stop for an hour lunch in the Waterville area and later take an afternoon break for refreshments.
 By booking directly through their website, you’ll benefit from the lowest prices, no hidden fees and 24/7 customer care for only $39.